 - Computer automation operating through PC compatible JEOL software on a Windows Windows7 platform.

-Our lab uses the Virtual WDS registered software (® Cambridge University) for simulation of X-ray peaks, backgrounds, interferences and strategy of X-ray counting.
+Our lab uses the Virtual WDS registered software (® Cambridge University) for simulation of X-ray peaks, backgrounds, interferences, and strategy of X-ray counting.

-After a basic training and a first supervised EPMA session, the users are encouraged to work independently (unsupervised).
+After basic training and a first supervised EPMA session, the users are encouraged to work independently (unsupervised).
 Even during unsupervised sessions, the assistance is available, at any time during the workday.
-The users are encouraged to ask for assistance any time they might need.
-For urgent assistance during the overtime EPMA sessions (overnight, weekends, and public holiday) please contact the lab manager at the contact number which will be provided.
+The users are encouraged to ask for assistance at any time they might need.
+For urgent assistance during the overtime EPMA sessions (overnight, weekends, and public holidays) please contact the lab manager at the contact number which will be provided.

 - Full quantitative analysis.
 All detectable elements (from Be to U) are quantified on a spot of ca.100 nm to 1μm diameter or larger.
 Detection limits range 30-100 ppm, depending on the element and settings.

 - Rapid qualitative and /or semi-quantitative analysis, in EDS or WDS mode and phase identification

 - High-resolution chemical mapping (in WDS or integrated WDS-EDS mode) of specimens on scales from hundred nm to ca 8 cm